VisualPHPUnit/VisualPHPUnit/README.md

 ## Installation

 1. Download and extract (or git clone) the project to a web-accessible directory.
-2. Change the permissions of `app/resource/cache` to `777`.
+2. Change the permissions of `app/resource/cache` to `777` or give the Apache user write access another way.
+3. If you have not already installed PHPUnit via Composer, do so using the following command:
+	1. cd /path/to/VisualPHPUnit/../
+	2. composer require phpunit/phpunit
 3. Open `app/config/bootstrap.php` with your favorite editor.
-    1. Within the `$config` array, change `pear_path` so that it points to the directory where PEAR is located.
+    1. Within the `$config` array, change `composer_vendor_path` so that it points to the Composer vendor directory where PHPUnit is located (if installed with the above step, this shouldn't need to be edited)
     2. Within the `$config` array, change the contents of `test_directories` to reflect the location(s) of your unit tests.
 Note that each directory acts as a root directory.
 4. Configure your web server (see below).